 Just keep in mind that these add-ons do come with an extra fee.
 But, they could be well worth it depending on your plans.

-Here's some popular options you might like to consider:
+Here's some popular optional extras you might like to consider:

 It's really important to let your insurer know about any pre-existing medical conditions you or anyone else on your policy has.
-This ensures that you're fully covered while away.
+This ensures that you're fully covered by a specialist medical travel insurance policy while you're away.

 Pre-existing conditions can range from common issues to more serious health concerns.
 Here's some examples: